 - In a small bowl, mix the softened 4 ounces cream cheese and 1 tablespoon jalapeno brine until well blended.

 - Unroll the crescent dough and gently press down any curling edges.
-Using an offset spatula, spread the cream cheese over the dough, covering it completely.
+If using the peach jam, mix it in with the softened cream cheese and then using an offset spatula, spread the cream cheese mixture over the dough, covering it completely.
 Sprinkle the ½ cup shredded cheddar cheese over the cream cheese.